codyzu/cpinfo19-site/m2/module2-backend.md

 app.use(express.static('public'));
 ```

-Add some large image files (refer to your previous project) into the directory `public/images`.
+Add some image files from the internet (3 or 4) into the directory `public/images`.

 Test your static files by navigating to [http://localhost:3000/images/abc.jpg](http://localhost:3000/images/abc.jpg)